xugangjava/unitywebsocket/README.md

 # unitywebsocket
-unity socket webcoket code using in my game free best http
-this code using in my game  include uniyt websocket client and socket client
+unity socket webcoketclient and socketclient this code using in my game  include uniyt websocket client and socket client
 using code like blow
 you can modify code and using in your own project